vladigleba/vladigleba.github.io/posts/prophecy/sunday.md

 Looking at the context, verse 1 shows that Paul is addressing “doubtful disputations” {% rf 'Romans 14:1' %}, meaning issues of personal preference related to ceremonial practices.
 Verses 2 and 3 offer further insight: the controversy was actually about fasting {% rf 'Romans 14:2-3, 6' %}.
 Some Jewish Christians thought all believers were obligated to fast on specific days; by contrast, Gentile Christians, who were unfamiliar with such ceremonial observances, had a different view.
 Seeking reconciliation, Paul urged them to stop passing judgment on one another in these matters.
 The Sabbath, however, cannot be considered a “doubtful disputation,” since it is not part of the ceremonial law; rather, it belongs to God’s unchanging, moral law—the Ten Commandments—established at creation.

+## What is the Lord’s day?

+> I was in the Spirit *on the Lord’s day*, and heard behind me a great voice, as of a trumpet.
+{% ct 'Revelation 1:10' %}

+> And he said unto them, The sabbath was made for man, and not man for the sabbath:  Therefore *the Son of man is Lord also of the sabbath*.
+{% ct 'Mark 2:27-28' %}

+> But *the seventh day is the sabbath of the LORD* thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates.
+{% ct 'Exodus 20:10' %}

+Biblically, there is only one day that the Lord God claims as His own—the seventh-day Sabbath.
+Jesus affirmed this, and the fourth commandment clearly identifies it as such.
+Unfortunately, “the Lord’s day” is widely misinterpreted as referring to Sunday, even though there is no Scriptural evidence to support this.

 ## What did Jesus teach about the law?

 > Think not that I am come to destroy the law, or the prophets: *I am not come to destroy, but to fulfil*.
 For verily I say unto you, till heaven and earth pass, *one jot or one tittle shall in no wise pass from the law*, till all be fulfilled.